 There is a ton of simple dietary and lifestyle strategies for clearing acne.
 You can minimise your sugar intake, eat less wheat, get more sleep, optimise vitamin D, and lower stress.
 For the price of milk thistle you could buy a vitamin E supplement, a box of organic strawberries, and a pack of Brazil nuts for selenium.

 Remember this message: don’t treat milk thistle like the solution to your acne.
-It’s merely an extra tool, and a highly unnecessary one at that.
+It’s merely an extra tool.

 Thanks for reading!